 Software with built-in dashboards can also provide team members with an at-a-glance picture of milestones and progress, with readily available reports and financial summaries.
 In our experience, an invoicing module is good for both freelancers and any small business as it smooths the payment process and eliminates the need for accounting services.
 Read our article on the 6 top-rated invoicing software in 2021.

 4. Get more done with fewer people

-When you use project management software, you not only improve team collaboration, but you also streamline workflows.
+When you use project management software, you not only improve team collaboration but also streamline workflows.
 With a better-designed process, you can complete more tasks without completely tapping out your team and resource pool.